 Sharing the Lead

-The overall concept of Partnering that I feel fits for coaching is the idea of ‘sharing the lead’ with your client.
+The overall concept of Partnering that I feel fits for coaching is the idea of ‘sharing the lead’ with your client, which is about the mindset of the coach.
 When I was first trained as a coach in 1998, this was not what I was taught.
 Instead, the coach was the one that led the client through the coaching session, acting as an expert on the process, and also on where to explore next with the client’s topic.

 There are times when I’m more of the leader through the coaching session because my client may not be familiar with coaching or not know how or where to explore.
 And yet how I do that can be in a coaching framework, versus a teaching framework.

 I’ll give you examples of sharing the lead in a little while.

 Back to the two ways I gave earlier of Process Partnering (and there may be more).

 How the client wants the coach to participate in this session

 Staying with the definition I’ve given of ‘sharing the lead,’ the coach can partner with their client by asking them some questions like;

 “How would you like me to support you today?” or